-Is your voice very corporate or is it a bit more casual?
+Is your voice very corporate, or is it a bit more casual?
 What you’re sharing says as much about you as it does your audience.
 Does your voice represent your brand?
 If it does, is it representative of the demographic you’re trying to reach?
-If your tone and voice aren’t appealing to your prospects, then it’s time to change it up.
-Though it’s important that your social media engagement be as unique as your brand, it’s also important not to stray from your brand’s image.
+If your tone and voice aren’t appealing to your prospects, it’s time to change it up.
+Though it’s crucial that your social media engagement be as unique as your brand, it’s also important not to stray from your brand’s image.
 Let your corporate culture be your guide.

 4. Keep it Short